shantnu/FaceDetect/README.md

 Run the code like this:

 *python face_detect.py abba.png*

-If you want to understand how the code works, the details are here:
+If you want to understand how the code works, the details are given click this link to grt your desired result:

 https://realpython.com/blog/python/face-recognition-with-python/